pcarolan/hi-svg/README.md

 ## Polemic

-Once in a while developers must reach a point when disruption happens within the framework and not because of it.
+Once in a while developers should reach a point when disruption happens within a framework and not because of it.

 This Library's goal is to extend ruby into an SVG powered web interface.